kavyavijaysankar/Duos-and-Donts/README.md

 pip install pygame
 ```

-Execute the main Python script using:
+Execute the main Python script to start the game:
 ```
 Python main.py
 ```